Seyit Çabuk

 Seyit Ali Çabuk (1889–1939), usually called Corporal Seyit (Seyit Onbaşı) was a First World War gunner in the Ottoman Army.
 He is famous for having carried three shells to an artillery piece during the Allied attempt to force the Dardanelles on 18 March 1915.

 Personal life and military career

 Born in the village of Havran, he enlisted into the army in April 1909.
-After serving in the Balkan Wars of 1912–1913, he was transferred to Mecidiye Coastal Battery defending the Mediterranean entrance to the Çanakkale.
+After serving in the Balkan Wars of 1912–1913, he was transferred to Mecidiye Coastal Battery defending the Mediterranean entrance to Çanakkale.

 Following the heavy naval bombardment of the forts guarding the Narrows on 18 March 1915, the gun he was serving in the Mecidiye fort remained operational, but its shell crane had been damaged and the other gunners in the area were injured.